cartheur/ideal/README.md

 Project 3 (files to modify or to add to Project 2)

 ```
-main / Program ← Uncomment the instructions to instantiate Existence030 or Existence031.
+Program.cs ← Uncomment the instructions to instantiate Existence030 or Existence031.
 existence / Existence030 ← The program that implements the algorithm in Tables 33-1 and 33-2.
 existence / Existence031 ← The program that implements the algorithm in Tables 33-1 and 33-3.
 agent / Anticipation ← An anticipation generated by the method computeAnticipations().